 This competence will leverage your career and differentiate you as a professional, making you recognized as a key part of solving problems.

 If you intend to obtain a professional certification in Business Analysis from IIBA ® (International Institute of Business Analysis), this course will also be the basis of your studies as it is fully based on the BABOK® Guide.

 What will I be able to do at the end of the course?

 At the end of this course, you will have a clear understanding about what are the tasks related to Business Analysis in an organization as defined in the BABOK® Guide and how these tasks can help businesses achieve better outcomes.

 You will have at your disposal a set of techniques and tools that can assist you in: planning the business analysis; elicit information; manage requirements life cycle; conduct collaborative work, perform corporate strategy analysis; requirements analysis; defining design, and evaluating solutions to a problem.

 Finally, you will feel more secure and prepared to formally act as a business analyst or take a certification exam in Business Analysis.

-* IIBA ®, BABOK ® Guide and Business Analysis Body of Knowledge ® are registered trademarks owned by International Institute of Business
+* IIBA ®, BABOK ® Guide, and Business Analysis Body of Knowledge ® are registered trademarks owned by the International Institute of Business

 ** Music: Funny Song - Bensound .com